Traffic Ticket FAQ in New JerseyPage Overview

 Yes.
 The MVC will deduct 2 points from your driving record if you complete a state-approved course.
 You can enroll once every 5 years.

 Depending on your situation, you might get 3 points knocked off your record for completing a Driver Improvement Program (DIP) or Probationary Driver Program (PDP), though these are for drivers in sticky point accumulation situations―not for those who just want to reduce points on a voluntary basis.

-Learn more about each of these options (or requirements) in our NJ Point Reduction section.
+Learn more about each of these options (or requirements) in our Defensive Driving section.

 When you order a copy of your driving record, you can make sure the MVC:

 - Removed the points from your record after you completed a defensive driving, DIP, or PDP course.